dwellir-public/polkadot-operator/README.md

 #### Make a node start validating (e.g. move a validator from a node to another)

 To start validating, a session key generated on the node needs to be set on-chain for the validator address.
-This is an extrinsic and requires some tokens for paying the fee.
-Ideally, a proxy (previously controller) account is set up for the validator account with few tokens just enough for paying the fees.
-A validator account should never be used directly for this, except for testnets where the tokens has no real value.
-This is how to configure the application for this.
+This is an extrinsic, which requires paying a fee.
+Ideally, a proxy account account is set up for the validator account, holding just enough tokens to pay the fees.
+A validator account should never be used directly for this, an exception being for testnets where the tokens have no real value.
+The steps below describe how to configure the application for this usecase:

-Add the accounts mnemonic to the model as a secret
+Add the accounts mnemonic to the model as a secret, example:

-    juju add-secret some-proxy mnemonic="ocean apple bridge galaxy lemon tiger velvet orbit shadow maple breeze canyon" --info "useful info, e.g. the public addresses for the validator/controller accounts"
+    juju add-secret mysecret mnemonic="ocean apple bridge galaxy lemon tiger velvet orbit shadow maple breeze canyon" --info "useful info, e.g. the public address of the account"

-Grant the polkadot application access to the secret
+Grant the Polkadot application access to the secret, example:

-    juju grant-secret some-proxy polkadot
+    juju grant-secret mysecret polkadot

-Configure the application to use the secret
+Configure the application to use the secret, example:

     juju config polkadot mnemonic-secret-id="secret:ctr90nhaeavjam32tflg"

-Run the action to make this node start validating
+Run the action to make this node start validating:
 NOTE: if the secret contains the mnemonic of the actual validator account, and not a proxy account, the address parameter is not needed.

     juju run polkadot/0 start-validating address=<validator-address>